 Taylor Castro always knew she wanted to do something to help the community.
-She works as a Document Control Coordinator for the South Texas Blood & Tissue Center and has volunteered for community events like World Marrow Donor Day.
+She worked as a Document Control Coordinator for the South Texas Blood & Tissue Center and volunteered for community events like World Marrow Donor Day.
 Little did the 25-year-old know that one day she would be the one in need.

 In October 2018, just six months after giving birth to her youngest child, Taylor went to the doctor with an ear infection.
 After testing, she was diagnosed with acute myeloid leukemia.